The infusion process

 • Choose nutritious foods, rather than foods that are greasy, fatty, or spicy

-• Eat small, frequent meals of foods that are easy to digest, such as rice, applesauce, and canned fruit
+• Eat small, frequent meals that are easy to digest, such as rice, applesauce, and canned fruit

 • Drink plenty of clear, noncarbonated fluids